Open Letter to the Sages

 I am familiar with R Valle’s teaching on the future tikkun of Yeshua and also with understanding.
 All very fascinating but the bottom line is for you and me to serve God as best we can according to the understanding He has given us.
 The main thing is not to be afraid.”

-Connection Between Halacha and the Revelation of Messiah
+Halacha and the Unveiling of Messiah

 “[On the twenty-fourth day of the eleventh month]… The L-rd then showed me four craftsmen” (Zechariah 1:7, 20).
 Who are these four craftsmen?
 Rav Ḥana bar Bizna said that Rabbi Shimon Ḥasida said: They are Messiah ben David, Messiah ben Yosef, Elijah, and the righteous Priest, who will serve in the Messianic era.